Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers and the action editors for their valuable feedback.
 M. Heck, N. Lubis, C. van Niekerk and S. Feng are supported by funding provided by the Alexander von Humboldt Foundation in the framework of the Sofja Kovalevskaja Award endowed by the Federal Ministry of Education and Research, while C. Geishauser and H-C. Lin are supported by funds from the European Research Council (ERC) provided under the Horizon 2020 research and innovation programme (Grant agreement No. STG2018804636).
 Computing resources were provided by Google Cloud and HHU ZIM.